 It should be noted, foreigners who intend to work in Ukraine on the basis of a work permit more possible are able to apply for visas only in their home countries rather than at any Ukrainian consulate abroad.

 It is also very important to know that The Employment Center is aware of visa denials by Ukrainian consulates abroad and, more specifically, refusals to issue the coveted IM-1 visas.
 Thus, all visa and work permit applications must be prepared with extreme care and submitted in time to avoid refusals.
 Otherwise, a foreigner will have to wait one year from the date of a visa or work permit refusal to re-apply.

 To apply for IM-1 visa foreign national besides filling in a standard visa application will need to provide the following:

-- passport original plus copy of main page (unnotarized is fine)
+- Passport original plus a copy of the main page (unnotarized is fine).

 - Letter from employer on official letterhead stating that you’ve been accepted for work.

 Discover more information about residence permits.